davidmartinrius/speech-dataset-generator/README.md

 2. **Silence Removal:** It includes a feature to remove silences from audio files, enhancing the overall quality.

-3. **Sound Quality Improvement:** The project focuses on improving the quality of the audio.
+3. **Sound Quality Improvement:** It improves the quality of the audio when needed.

 4. **Audio Segmentation:** It can segment audio files within specified second ranges.